avioane/p5/README.md

 # Project 5 - Neighborhood Map

- Google Maps API
+ Google Maps API,
- Foursquare API
+ Foursquare API,
  Knockout.js
- ajax

 # How to run
-Open index.html
+Download the whole repository, then open index.html

 # Sources
 Multiple topics from: